Recently asked questions relating to Atom Bank transfer of equity

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Atom Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at finalisation of the transfer of equity conveyancing.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Atom Bank.
+If you do not keep up the payments on your mortgage with Atom Bank your property may be repossessed.

 Preparing the Transfer of Equity with a Atom Bank Mortgage